momocow/Asuha/README.md

 # Asuha
 Asuha: the Webhook server for online git hosting services.

+> WIP

+> Currently only support for Bitbucket.
+There are other great packages for Github (e.g. [probot](https://probot.github.io/)) that you can have a try ;)

 ![Chigusa Asuha chan][1]

 ## Installation
-- Install from Github with npm, `npm i momocow/Asuha`
+- Install from Github with npm, `npm i asuha`
+    - For CLI usage, `npm i asuha -g`
 - Set up dependencies, `npm install`
+    - Optional dependencies are `commander.js` and `express`, if in your use case, none of those above is required (i.e. you are not using as CLI command and you prefer builtin `http`/`https` server), you can install dependencies without them through
+    `npm install --no-optional`

 ## CLI
 > Document is WIP